A Loopback4 LLM Chat Extension¶

 Running Tests¶

-To use the builder, define your test cases as an array of GenerationAcceptanceTestCase
+To use the builder, define your test cases as an array of GenerationAcceptanceTestCase objects and pass them to the generationAcceptanceBuilder function along with the required parameters.

 Example¶